AliErre/thesis/README.md

 ### Building and Installing the Package

-3. Once you've cloned the repository and set up Rcpp, navigate to the `wfda` directory in your terminal.
+3. Once you've cloned the repository and set up Rcpp, open an Rstudio session and navigate to the `wfda` directory.

 After you clone the repository and have a compiler (which Rtools provides), you can do the following:
 ```R